poonamyadav12/SplitwiseMongo/README.md

-# Splitwise web app prototype
+# Splitwise web app prototype [Using MERN and Kafka]

 ## Problem statement
 Build a prototype of Splitwise app.
 It shoud provide following functionalities